PerkLab/HololensQuickNav/Workflow.md

 ### Patient Recruitment & HoloLens Prep

+* Bring laptop and USB stick to get images if patient consents (Zac/Sarah)
 * Day prior to knowing we are available, check KGH OR schedule for patients (Zac/Sarah)
 * If there are any scheduled, call them, get verbal consent after talking to them about the study (Zac/Sarah)
 * Get images on USB (Still need to talk to Ron about details of this), anonymize, segment (Zac/Sarah)